Inflation Goals: A Key Factor in Current Global Events

 Sovereign Spreads Widen

-Sovereign spreads over Bunds have widened, with Italian bonds performing the worst.
+Sovereign spreads over Bonds have widened, with Italian bonds performing the worst.
 However, they were not alone in this general widening.
-The critical 10-year spread for Italy widened by 4bp by the end of the day, but Spain was not far behind, widening by 3bp.
+By the end of the day, the critical 10-year spread for Italy had widened by 4bp, but Spain was not far behind, widening by 3bp.
 This points more to a general risk-off notion than an Italy-focused widening.

 However, spread levels for 10-year Italy above 200bp have ECB officials taking a closer look and cooling on ending PEPP reinvestments early.
 A Reuters story cited officials suggesting that the widening was justified as a fair reaction to the government’s fiscal policies.
 Only one thought a discussion about TPI when levels were to reach 250bp would be more appropriate.